 To validate and preview your structured data, use Google’s Rich Result Test.
 This tool will indicate if your page is eligible for rich results.
 Please note that Google’s Rich Result Test is only valid for certain supported rich result types.

-Deploying Your Markup
+Deploying Your Review Schema Markup

 Depending on your content management system, there are many deployment options to ensure robust, comprehensive, and error-free schema markup.